XRB A1

 Tier 2 PBE is a PBE that applies Tier 2 PBE Accounting Requirements.

-Tier 3 PBE Accounting Requirements are the accounting standards (referred to as PBE Simple Format Reporting – Accrual), and the authoritative notices, as listed in Appendix D.
+Tier 3 PBE Accounting Requirements are the accounting standards, and the authoritative notices, as listed in Appendix D.

 Tier 3 PBE is a PBE that applies Tier 3 PBE Accounting Requirements.

-Tier 4 PBE Accounting Requirements are the accounting standards (referred to as PBE Simple Format Reporting – Cash) as listed in Appendix E.
+Tier 4 PBE Accounting Requirements are the accounting standards as listed in Appendix E.

 Tier 4 PBE is a PBE that applies Tier 4 PBE Accounting Requirements.